-The upper Midwest experiences winter weather extremes with ambient air temperatures commonly dipping to -20° F to -30° F!
+The Upper Midwest experiences winter weather extremes with ambient air temperatures commonly dipping to -20° F to -30° F!
 Many horse owners' inclination is blanketing horses prior to exposure to the elements.
-Is this the proper management?
+Is this the proper horse management?

 Factors influencing a given horse's TNZ include ambient air temperature, wind, sunlight, moisture, and air temperature that the horse is acclimated to.
 We are all familiar with the incredible winter coats horses grow.
 Thick coats provide a tremendous insulation factor.
 Wind and moisture, in the form of rain or melted snow, are common factors influencing a given horse's TNZ.
 Keep in mind that young, thin, and older horses are less cold tolerant.

 A waterproof horse blanket provides great protection for horses living outside all the time.
 Remove the blanket every few days for cleaning to minimize risk for skin fungal infections.
 Be prepared to rotate blankets, and replace wet blankets with clean dry blankets.

 Shelter from snow, wind, and winter rain is recommended.
 This allows horses to stay dry which helps them stay warm.
 Barns or run-in sheds with raised floors are optimal.

 Gradually acclimate horses to extreme cold temperatures.
 Full acclimation takes about 21 days.